-The Town of Beaumont Land Use Bylaw is R1-B Low Density Small Lot Residential for all lots in Phase 1.
+The Town of Beaumont Land Use Bylaw is R1-B Low Density Small Lot Residential for all lots in Phase 5 & 6.
 Please see the attached "Appendix A" for the R1-B Low Density Small Lot Residential requirements.

 Houses are to have a consistency of mass and volume within the streetscape.
 As such, house widths and sizes must relate proportionately and logically to the lot width and neighboring houses.
 Individual homes will be reviewed on their own meters of design, massing, proportion and compatibility.
-The minimum house width must be within 2'-0" of the recommended building pocket.
-The maximum garage offset allowed is 2'-0" feet.
-The minimum house width shall be 26'-0".
-Entranceways will be covered at the first level.